JoyChopra1298/ESC-50/README.md

 4. Run evaluate from CNN.py to evaluate the models.

 Source Code -
-1. clip.py - Contains class Clip for audio clip.
+1. clip.py - contains class Clip for audio clip.
 Features such as Phase encoded Mel Filterbank Energies (PEFBEs) and Filterbank Energies (FBEs) are extracted here.
-2. model.py - Contains Model class which makes the CNN model's architechture.
+2. model.py - contains Model class which makes the CNN model's architechture.
-3. main.py - Contains the functions to train,predict and evaluate the model.
+3. main.py - contains the functions to train,predict and evaluate the model.
-4. utils.py - Contains functions for saving and loading the dataset.
+4. utils.py - contains functions for saving and loading the dataset.